This project started after the PEMEX tank ship Lázaro Cárdenas II was

 corals in the impacted area.

-On the other hand, the functional approach focuses on the fauna and
+On the other hand, the functional approach focuses on fauna and

-flora associated to the restored area.
-For this purpose we characterize,
+flora associated to the restored area; and for this purpose we characterized, by

 clams), polychetes (polychete worms), crustaceans (crabs and shrimp)